SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 The add-on product needs to be registered with SAP in order to be installable in the desired global account.
 More details will follow soon.

-#### Piper Library Version to SAP BTP ABAP Environment Dependency
+#### Project "Piper" Library Version to SAP BTP, ABAP Environment Dependency

-SAP BTP ABAP environment releases might require certain versions of the Piper Library.
+SAP BTP ABAP environment releases might require certain versions of the project "Piper" Library.
 More Information can be found in [SAP Note 3032800](https://launchpad.support.sap.com/#/notes/3032800).

 ### Configuration